Welcome to the definitive source for airway management education

 Bret P. Nelson, MD

-Chief of Emergency Ultrasound
+Emergency Ultrasound Division

 Icahn School of Medicine at Mount Sinai